What is PRP?

 Some swelling is to be expected for a few days after treatment, plus some redness.
 The treatment area is likely to feel warmer than other skin areas, with slight bruising possible.
 The multi-pronged injector helps to reduce bruising.

 Results are slow to appear because your skin is actually growing new cells and rejuvenating the old ones.
 Several treatments will be necessary before the full effect is apparent, so patience is important, as is managing your expectations of instant results.
-PRP therapy is a longer-term investment in your appearance, but once you see the results – finally – you will understand what the process is, and how it enhances your skin’s performance.
+PRP therapy is a longer-term investment in your appearance.
+PRP and Skin rejuvenation

 Treatments last for up to two years, though this depends on your skin type and individual factors.
 Your dermatologist will be able to explain what you can expect from your PRP treatments.